angadhn/MySite/_notes/Space Data Center Analysis.md

 A_{\text{rad}} = \frac{40{,}000{,}000}{633.08} \approx \boxed{63{,}183.1\,\text{m}^2}
 $$

-This is roughly **0.063 km²** of radiator surface that their whitepaper claims also needs packing in  the same Starship's fairing volume of 1,000 m³.
-While we already know this is unlikely—because of the 5 launches already needed for the solar arrays—we determine that a single launch Starship will dictate that the radiator has an areal packing density of 63.18 m²/m³.
+This amounts to approximately **0.063 km²** of radiator surface area, which their whitepaper also claims must fit within the same Starship fairing volume of 1,000 m³.
+While this is clearly impossible—given that the solar arrays alone already require five separate launches—we can calculate the required areal packing density for the radiator to fit inside a single Starship.
+It would need to achieve an areal packing density of **63.18 m²/m³**, an extraordinarily high and likely unachievable figure.

 $$
 \begin{align}